UP woman found dead with her throat slit | Law-Order

-The woman used to live with her parents in Kashiram housing colony, ASP Sanjay Yadav said.
+''Paswan, a resident of Bhagav village in Sahatwar area has been arrested along with the weapon used in the crime.
+He loved the woman but was upset as she had agreed to marry another person with whom her family members had fixed her marriage,'' Additional SP, Sanjay Yadav said.

-The body was discovered by the woman's mother when she returned home on Friday afternoon, he said.
+The woman, identified as Radhika, used to live with her parents in Kashiram housing colony, he said, adding that she was alone in the house at the time of the incident.

-SP Vipin Tada and other senior officials have reached the spot and a probe into the matter is underway, the ASP said, adding that the body has been sent for postmortem.
+The body was discovered by the woman's mother after she returned home on Friday afternoon, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)